davidmz/apng-canvas/README.md

 ### APNG.replaceImage(img)

 This method is called without `callback`.
 Replaces `img` element (`HTMLImageElement`) with `canvas` animation.
 Replacement only works when `img` contains correct PNG file.
 The replacement keeps the attributes of `img`.
-If jQuery is available, than event handlers are kept too.
+If jQuery is available, then event handlers are kept too.

 This method works the same in all browsers.